Public image of Elon Musk: Accolades

 Awards for his contributions to the development of the Falcon rockets include the American Institute of Aeronautics and Astronautics George Low Transportation Award in 2008, the Fédération Aéronautique Internationale Gold Space Medal in 2010, and the Royal Aeronautical Society Gold Medal in 2012.
 In 2015, he received an honorary doctorate in engineering and technology from Yale University and an Institute of Electrical and Electronics Engineers Honorary Membership.
 Musk was elected a Fellow of the Royal Society (FRS) in 2018.
 (Note: In 2024, Musk's Royal Society membership was criticized by 74 members over his alleged anti-scientific behavior and promotion of misinformation, prompting debates about the society's standards on membership and leading to the resignation of Dorothy Bishop, a neuropsychologist at the University of Oxford, who cited her dissatisfaction with the Society's response.)
 In 2022, Musk was elected to the National Academy of Engineering.

 Time has listed Musk as one of the most influential people in the world in 2010, 2013, 2018, and 2021.
 Musk was selected as Times "Person of the Year" for 2021.
 Then Time editor-in-chief Edward Felsenthal wrote that, "Person of the Year is a marker of influence, and few individuals have had more influence than Musk on life on Earth, and potentially life off Earth too."
+In the magazine's 2025 selection of 'The Architects of AI' as "Person of the Year", Musk was included among six other CEOs and one computer scientist.